 - A university owned studio apartment available only to a university affiliated student, faculty and staff.

 2022 Massachusetts individual income tax filing deadline is April 18, 2023.

-The Massachusetts Department of Revenue (DOR) provides individual taxpayers an automatic 6-month extension of time to file their tax returns as long as they have paid at least 80% of the total amount of tax due on or before the payment due date.
 If an extension payment is required to reach the 80% threshold, taxpayers are encouraged to pay electronically using MassTaxConnect.
+Paper extensions are filed on Form M-4868 for individuals.
 An individual taxpayer who is required to pay $5,000 or more to qualify for an extension must make the payment electronically.

 If you lived or worked in more than one state during the preceding calendar year, you may be required to file a state tax return in each state.
 If you made income in another state and would like to know about that state's filing requirements, please see state's website for details.